ABOUT

 1. Management may be used in the form of crates, tethers, leashes and gates to prevent behaviors from occurring.

 • Crates are used minimally to keep dogs safe when they are alone, resting or sleeping, until they can be reliably free without accidents or chewing.
-All dogs can be transitioned to not need a crate, if the owner desires this.
+Most dogs can be transitioned to not need a crate, if the owner desires this.

 • Tethers are used if the dog is a danger to others.